Shopify/shopify_python_api/.github/api_update_reminder_on_release.md

 labels: automated
 ---

-This is an automated reminder for the maintainers that a new Stable release of the Shopify API was scheduled for today, so a new release of the library is now due.
+This is an automated reminder for the maintainers that a new Stable release of the Shopify API is scheduled for today at 12pm Eastern Time, so a new release of the library is now due.

 A draft PR should already exist for this.